 Half Share: $30 Bi-weekly for 11 weeks.
 Pay with one $330 payment or 6 monthly payments of $55 (the first payment is at time of registration).

 I prefer share payments by cheque or etransfer.
 As a small business, these help keep banking fees and prices lower, particularly for larger share purchases.
-However, I also want to make payments easy for my customers, so this year we’ve launched an online store where shares may be purchased using a secure credit card payment system.
+However, I also want to make payments easy for my customers, so I also have an online store where shares may be purchased using a secure credit card payment system.

 What’s a Half-Share?